 - Completed Land Disturbance Permit Application

-- Site plan for any new structures and additions to existing structures
+- Upload site plan for any new structures and additions to existing structures

-- General contractor's license, business license, and government-issued photo ID of contractor if submitting with Dunwoody for the first time.
+- Upload general contractor's license, business license, and government-issued photo ID of contractor if submitting with Dunwoody for the first time.

 - Erosion & Environmental LDP Package (Erosion Control Bond, Erosion Control Affidavit, and Environmental Permits Affidavit) - for Commercial and Land Development projects

 - LDP Site Plan Requirements Checklist.
 The requirements for land disturbance permitting differ based on the type of project: